City of Orem Information

 There are 23 public schools in the City:

 There is one university, Utah Valley University (UVU), which has an enrollment of nearly 33,000 students and is now one of the largest institutions of higher learning in Utah.

 There are 276 centerline miles of streets in the City.
-The State of Utah owns 19 miles, 14 miles are privately owned and the City owns and maintains the remaining 243 miles.
+19 miles are owned by the State of Utah, 14 miles are privately owned, and the City owns and maintains the remaining 243 miles.

 In 2016, City crews laid over 3,600 tons of asphalt, repairing potholes, patching trenches and gutter lines, leveling lows, and replacing failed areas.

 Approximately 3.25 miles of streets were reconstructed or overlaid, 3 miles received micro-surfacing, 25 miles were crack sealed, and 22 miles were slurry sealed.

 The City maintains approximately 500 miles of sidewalk, curb, and gutter including over 4,300 access ramps.

 City crews installed and replaced over 6,000 lineal feet of sidewalk, curb, and gutter, including 56 ADA compliant access ramps.

 State Street is the busiest street in Orem.
 Over 61,000 average daily trips (ADT) are made by the traveling public.
 Other busy streets and associated ADT’s are shown below: